jnozzi/cocoadev.com/markdown/QuestionforiPod.md

 ----

 Is that a straight copy-and-paste from what you ran?
 I don't think that'd compile without a whole slew of warnings at least.
-You're calling -objectAtIndex:, an General/NSArray method, on an General/NSDictionary and comparing an General/NSEnumerator* (songEnum) to an unsigned int ([songDict count]), both of which should produce compiler warnings at least.
+You're calling -objectAtIndex:, an NSArray method, on an NSDictionary and comparing an NSEnumerator* (songEnum) to an unsigned int ([songDict count]), both of which should produce compiler warnings at least.

 Also, there doesn't seem to be any way that the for loop will ever terminate since songEnum is never advanced within it, the -setNeedsDisplay: call (which is unnecessary anyways) won't be called because it's after the return statement and you should really consider setting up the array beforehand (in your -init method perhaps) rather than recreating it every time the data source methods get called (these methods get called many times).  -- Bo